nickjbrowning/cscs-docs/docs/access/ssh.md

 [](){#ref-ssh}
 # Using SSH

-Before accessing CSCS clusters using SSH, first ensure that you have [created a user account][ref-account-management] that is part of a project that has access to the cluster, and have [multi factor authentification][ref-mfa] configured.
+Before accessing CSCS clusters using SSH, first ensure that you have [created a user account][ref-account-management] that is part of a project that has access to the cluster, and have [multi factor authentication][ref-mfa] configured.

 [](){#ref-ssh-service}
 ## Generating Keys with SSHService